c2fo-lab/webcrypto-crypt/README.md

 # Introduction

-**webcrypto-crypt** encrypts and decrypts [data at rest](https://en.wikipedia.org/wiki/Data_at_rest#Concerns_about_data_at_rest) in node and the browser.
-It enables [secret key cryptography](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/secretkeycryptography.html) [with a passphrase](https://en.wikipedia.org/wiki/PBKDF2#Purpose_and_operation) using either [Window.crypto](https://developer.mozilla.org/en-US/docs/Web/API/Window/crypto) or [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) depending on which JavaScript runtime is currently in use.
-Regardless of runtime, encryption and decryption depend on the [PBKDF2](https://www.w3.org/TR/WebCryptoAPI/#pbkdf2) [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) and [AES-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm) [symmetric key algorithm](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).
-For node, the package provides convenience methods for handling streams and also installs a command-line utility called **wcrypt** to facilitate dealing directly with files on disk and other sources of piped data.
+**webcrypto-crypt** encrypts and decrypts [data at rest](https://en.wikipedia.org/wiki/Data_at_rest#Concerns_about_data_at_rest) in node or the browser using [secret key cryptography](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/secretkeycryptography.html) in conjunction with a [passphrase](https://en.wikipedia.org/wiki/PBKDF2#Purpose_and_operation).

+The package will use either the [Window.crypto](https://developer.mozilla.org/en-US/docs/Web/API/Window/crypto) or [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) library, depending on where it's running.

+Encryption and decryption depend on the [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) referred to as [PBKDF2](https://www.w3.org/TR/WebCryptoAPI/#pbkdf2) and the      [symmetric key algorithm](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) called [AES-GCM](https://www.w3.org/TR/WebCryptoAPI/#aes-gcm).

+For node, the package provides streaming methods and command-line utility **wcrypt** to deal with files and pipes.

 # Install